A phrase is a collection of words without a subject or predicate. The phrase is the fundamental building block of English grammar.

 Uses of Adjective Phrases

-- The books on the table are old.
-[The adj. phrase ‘on the table’ qualifies ‘books’ ]
+- The house on the hill has a great view.
+[The adj. phrase “on the hill” qualifies ‘house’.]

-- The boy with curly hair is my brother.
-[The adj. phrase “with the curly hair” qualifies as ‘boy’.]
+- The girl with the backpack is my classmate.
+[The adj. phrase “with the backpack” qualifies ‘girl’.]